How We Began

 State Park Ranger, Topanga Sector, Danny Duarte

-Our docents staff the Visitor Center, lead School Walks for children and lead Sunday Walks for the public and meet and greet visitors on the hiking trails in the park as Trail Ambassadors.
-Docents organize and help out at enrichment activities for our members such as our Field Ecology Weekend, Docent Training, Full Moon Hikes and Field Trips.
-There are other volunteer opportunities, too, such as newsletter publishing or managing our website and social media pages.
+Our docents staff the Visitor Center, lead School Walks for children, lead Sunday Walks for the public, and meet and greet visitors on the hiking trails in the park as Trail Ambassadors.
+Docents organize and support enrichment activities for our members such as our Field Ecology Weekend, Docent Training, Full Moon Hikes and Field Trips.
+There are other volunteer opportunities too, such as newsletter publishing or managing our website and social media pages.
 We rely on docent participation to run these successful programs.